0ortmann/rps/README.md

+Code sample for general application purpose.
----Rock Paper Scissor implementation for application talk "Justsoftware"--- Copyright by Felix Ortmann
+Copyright by Felix Ortmann